TirthShah081296/tirthshah08.github.io/index.md

 # Why this Website
 This website is created as I wanted to learn use of **Jekyll** with **Github pages**.
 I always want to do something different.
 Apart from doing all Machine learning and Data science projects, *it is important to gain some experience developing front end to ensure myself that I am complete package that comes with Computer Science student*.

 This website demonstrates my educational qualifications and experience I gained through multiple internships.
-Detailed description with each project that I have worked on is attached. *This website serves the purpose of demonstrating my technical skills and familiarity with tools and technologies to recruiters*.
+Detailed description with each project that I have worked on is attached. *This website serves the purpose of demonstrating my technical skills and familiarity with tools and technologies to recruiters*.{: .text-justify}

 # How to Contact Me
 Please contact me through Email [Link](mailto:tpshah2@asu.edu) or connect with me on linkedin [Link](https://www.linkedin.com/in/tirthshah08).

-Finally, I would like to thank you for visiting my Website.
+Finally, I would like to thank you for visiting my Website.{: .text-justify}